Biohazardyee/moonshot/documents/moonshot_idea.md

 #### Termination Reasons

+Project would be too long to finalize and currently has tough competition coming from Google.

-### Third Idea - Ongoing
+### Third Idea - Terminated

 This idea is to develop an Off-Grid Navigation system.
-It will be an onboard navigation system that works without GPS usage or WiFi usage by using vectorial maps offline and navigation captors.
+It will be an onboard navigation system that works without GPS usage or Wi-Fi usage by using vectorial maps offline and navigation captors.
-The system will use barometers, gyroscope, magnetometer, IMU (Inertial Measurement Unit), accelerometer, altimeter. to calculate precisely the location of the user.
+The system will use barometers, gyroscope, magnetometer, IMU (Inertial Measurement Unit), accelerometer, altimeter.
+To calculate precisely the location of the user.
 It must include a visual interface to show on a map the location of the person.
 It should take on the map a user input that defines the original location of the user.
 And change the location of the user according to the changes detected by the hardware.
-Implementation of a dead reckoning algorith to recalculate the position.
+Implementation of a dead reckoning algorithm to recalculate the position.

-Here’s an improved and clearer version of your project description:

----

-Here’s your updated project description with the hybrid positioning system included:

----

-### **Off-Grid Navigation System**
+### Off-Grid Navigation System

 This project aims to develop an **autonomous onboard navigation system** that operates **without GPS or internet connectivity**.
 Instead, it will rely on **offline vector maps** and **navigation sensors** to accurately determine and track the user’s position in real time.

-#### **Key Features & Functionality**
+#### Key Features & Functionality

 - **Positioning Without GPS**: Uses **barometer, gyroscope, magnetometer, IMU (Inertial Measurement Unit), accelerometer, and altimeter** to calculate the user's precise location.
 - **Offline Mapping**: Displays the user's location on **vector-based maps**, stored locally for full offline functionality.